-- 2. Baseline Assessments: After completing the in-person visit, if you are eligible for the study and still interested in enrolling, you will complete: - a.
+2. Baseline Assessments: After completing the in-person visit, if you are eligible for the study and still interested in enrolling, you will complete:

+a.
 Online Questionnaires: Study staff will email you a link to the online questionnaires approximately 2-3 weeks before the class start date.
 They will take about 40-60 minutes to complete.
 These questionnaires will be about your demographics, food intake, personality, mood, stress, health behaviors, and physical and emotional well-being.
 You will need to complete these questionnaires in a timely manner (usually 3-4 days) to continue to be eligible for the study.
 If you don't have a computer or otherwise prefer to complete these questionnaires at UCSF, study staff will work with you to arrange a time to come to the UCSF Osher Center at the Mt.
 Zion campus to complete these questionnaires.
-Similarly, for any other questionnaires for the study, you may make an appointment at the Osher Center to fill out the questionnaires using a computer with access to the internet.
+Similarly, for any other questionnaires for the study, you may make an appointment at the Osher Center to fill out the questionnaires using a computer with access to the internet. b.
+Blood draw: You will have a fasting blood draw of about 2 tablespoons at a LabCorp lab convenient to you.
+Study staff can help you identify possible convenient locations.
+Tests that will be done include fasting glucose, insulin, and lipids (cholesterol).
+Because some of the tests need to be done when you have not eaten, you will not be able to eat or drinks anything (except water) after approximately midnight the night before the blood draw (or 8 hours before the blood draw). c.
+Craving and eating text messages: You may again receive a text message a few times per day for three days asking you to complete some brief (1-3 min) questions about your food cravings and eating.
+This step may be repeated up to 6 times during the course of the study.